 Yes.
 See our docs here.

 If you are using the on_behalf_of parameter in your PaymentIntent, please make sure to provide the Connected Account ID in the SCPLocalMobileConnectionConfiguration.
-See our docs for full details.
+See our iOS or Android docs for full details.

 For Frequently Asked Questions related to Tap to Pay on iPhone, please see Apple’s Merchant FAQ.

 Users will be presented with Apple’s Tap to Pay on iPhone Terms and Conditions the first time they connect to the local reader.
 In order to register with Apple, merchants must specify a valid Apple ID representing their business before accepting the terms presented by Apple.
 Note that this flow only needs to be performed once per Stripe account.
-This flow will be skipped for all subsequent connections using the same Stripe account across all devices, unless otherwise required by Apple.
+This flow will be skipped for all subsequent connections using the same Stripe account across all devices.

 To learn more about merchant linking, please go to the Tap to Pay on iPhone Business Information section in Apple’s Tap to Pay on iPhone FAQ.